appsdock/docs/.templates/api/rest/access.md

-# Access REST API
+# Access Resources

-This page provides a list of all access REST API endpoints within AppsDock OS.
+This page provides a list of all access resource endpoints within AppsDock OS.

 The guideline for the REST API can be found [here](../../../gettingstarted/guidelines/rest-api).